JaWeyl/jaweyl/content/posts/000001-static-websites.md

 </script>
 ```

-To ensure that this code is included in all pages you can just paste it the *footer.html* which can be found at ```/themes/layouts/partials```.
+To ensure that this code is included in all pages you can just paste it to the *footer.html* which can be found at ```/themes/layouts/partials```.
 For exmaple my *footer.html* looks like the following:
 ```html
 <footer class="footer">
     <div class="footer__inner">